 The Star Project comprises two main mineralized occurrences, the formerly producing Star Point copper mine and the Star South Cu-Au-Ag prospect situated 2 kilometres to the south.
 Star consists of 199 lode mining claims located in Pershing County Nevada approximate 65 kilometers southwest of Winnemucca, Nevada on the east side of the Buena Vista Valley.
 The project area contains three identified targets defined by mapping, sampling and geophysical surveys including; ground gravity, airborne magnetic, airborne radiometric and ground Induced Polarization (IP) / Resistivity.

-In November 2020, GTCH released the results of the recent Induced Polarization (“IP”) geophysical survey at the Star Copper-Gold-Silver Project, which further identified and refined priority drill targets.
+In November 2020, GTCH released the results of the Induced Polarization (“IP”) geophysical survey at the Star Copper-Gold-Silver Project, which further identified and refined priority drill targets.

 - Four discrete anomalies, identified at Star Point copper and Star South Cu-Au-Ag occurrences, exhibit IP geophysical responses characteristic of porphyry style mineralization;